1972, Directed by Albert (Albe) Falzon, 1 hr 20 mins, Australia, G

 THANKS to Justin Misch, a US filmmaker who, after meeting Falzon, took responsibility for the restoration of MOTE and has facilitated this screening for OCEAN1.
 Find a documentary on Falzon’s filmmaking, and much else here.

-We also thank the surf shops SOUTHERN MAN in Ulladulla and NATURAL NECESSITY in Gerringong for their help in bringing this movie to you.
+THANKS also to the surf shops SOUTHERN MAN in Ulladulla and NATURAL NECESSITY in Gerringong for their help in bringing this film to you.